I have been playing Gods Unchained for a little over a week now and all I can say is that I love this game!

 Understand How Your Chosen Cards Work

-During your battles, understand how cards work (yours and the opponent).
-Sometimes, I learned how certain cards work by watching how my opponent uses them.
+During your battles, understand how cards work (yours and the opponent’s).
+I learned how certain cards work by observing how my opponent uses them.

 Sometimes, I have used some of my cards to my disadvantage just because I didn’t understand properly how they work.